 8. Don’t forget the details

 One thing that can often slip through the cracks is the logistics behind your marketing budget.
 Each platform and marketing cost may require different types of payment methods.
 Decide ahead of time whether you’ll be using invoices, a company credit card, or other payment methods before you go forth with your marketing budget.
 Be sure to include a spot to document these methods in your template.

 The last thing you want is for a promotion to go down due to inaccurate payment info, a credit card limit, or other issues that could have been easily avoided if you got your ducks in a row in advance.

 Pro tip: Try to maintain consistency across your payment methods to make all your costs easier to manage.

-4 best marketing budget templates
+10 free marketing budget templates

 This marketing budget resource from HubSpot is accessible in a few different ways—making it ideal for a business owner on the go.
 What’s great about HubSpot’s list of marketing budget templates is that you’ll get eight to choose from.
 They’re categorized by marketing channel, so this resource does the job when you’re looking to get hyper-specific.